RyanMan56/react-native-drag-to-sort-grid-mono/README.md

 ## Recommended usage

 Whenever an element is deleted from the data array, the `DraggableGrid` component should be unmounted and then re-mounted, with a new `initialOrder` passed as a prop.
 This is so that the internal order SharedValue can be reinitialised correctly.

 The justification for this design decision is that if this were to be attempted using a `useEffect` inside the `DraggableGrid` component then this update would be a few frames out of sync, resulting in janky visuals and potentially crashes depending on how this package is being used.
-This is caused by the animations taking place on the UI thread instead of the JavaScript thread.
+This is a tradeoff of the animations taking place on the UI thread instead of the JavaScript thread.

 ## Running the example
 1. Clone this repo